 - In one of the studies, symptoms were relieved in the placebo group but not in the soy group.

 - Soy causes insomnia in many patients.

 I know for a FACT that soy is horrible for both your thyroid and hormonal levels since I have done many blood tests on myself, friends and family.
 Now, I’m not saying soy will kill you and maybe ONCE a week or so having some soy won’t do anything bad at all.

 But for those of you who are having soy daily, especially if it’s 10% or more of your daily protein intake, STOP it as soon as possible!

-You’re going to get fatter, have muscle-loss, get depressed and have much lower SEX drive.
-In fact, one of the reasons Lean Optimizer® works so well is because it reverses many of the thyroid related problems of soy.
+You’re going to get fatter, have muscle loss, get depressed, and have a much lower SEX drive.
+In fact, one of the reasons Lean Optimizer® works so well is because it reverses many of the thyroid-related problems of soy.
 Hence, users see AND feel results within the first few weeks, since their thyroids are normalizing for the first time in YEARS thanks to the active ingredients.